OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The comparison is striking, and it lends a sense of danger to the proceedings, making the exhibition one that is not for the faint of heart.
-In fact, the organizers were remarkable in their decision to give a depiction of technology that doesn’t veer away from the bleak side of humanities pursuits.
-The exhibition is rife with disturbing imagery; from models of genetically modified babies to videos of a cow carcass being processed for meat, the +Humanos organizers haven’t veered away from the unsettling.
+In fact, the organisers were remarkable in their decision to give a depiction of technology that doesn’t veer away from the bleak side of humanities pursuits.
+The exhibition is rife with disturbing imagery; from models of genetically modified babies to videos of a cow carcass being processed for meat, the +Humanos organisers haven’t veered away from the unsettling.
 This, however, along with the Icarus framing device, makes for a glimpse into our future that is realistic, daunting, and inspires awe and fear in equal measure.
-Moreover, most of the installments are made up of pieces of technology that are either in their developmental phase or already have existing prototypes.
+Moreover, most of the instalments are made up of pieces of technology that are either in their developmental phase or already have existing prototypes.
 There is a frightening sense of reality to the whole vision that has been set up at the CCCB.

 There’s a way in which these contrasts reflect Barcelona’s own disparate elements.
 The city with its mix of classical and modernist architecture, its deeply rooted Catalan traditions and its booming tech sector is its own large scale representation of the way in which humanity is pushing into uncharted territory while struggling to maintain traditional values and boundaries.
 After having viewed the CCCB’s portrayal of the way in which technology is manifesting itself in our society, we were left with various questions.
 Are we really so close to being a part of this world that was so disturbing in its reality?
 How do people who work in developing pioneering technologies view these depictions of our future that they are supposedly helping to create?

 We decided to take a look at a real representation of the ways in which these technologies are developing within Barcelona’s tech sector and sat down with Judith Viladomat, a member of the team at PAL Robotics in Poblenou, to discuss some of the themes that are explored in the exhibition as well as how she views the company as part of Barcelona’s push in technological progress.
-Not far from us was the company’s first robot model, REEM-A, winner of a chess competition and an integral part of drawing investors to the organization at its inception in 2008.
+Not far from us was the company’s first robot model, REEM-A, winner of a chess competition and an integral part of drawing investors to the organisation at its inception in 2008.
 However, what most interested us was a work of art on display in the office, a sculpture of a Roman bust painted blue and with an opening in its head that reveals, rather than a human brain, a circuit board.
 The sculpture, entitled The Posthuman, donated by the artist Rogelio Fernández, is set up next to REEM-A and within view of the working stations as if to remind the people working there about the broader implications of what they are developing every day.

 Having just been to the +Humanos exhibition, it was hard not to draw a parallel with the painting of Icarus.
-The bust’s Roman element is supposed to symbolize the peak of humanist expression; however, it is hard not to be drawn in by an element of the cautionary tale.
+The bust’s Roman element is supposed to symbolise the peak of humanist expression; however, it is hard not to be drawn in by an element of the cautionary tale.
 The Roman Empire, after all, is one that imploded from within by overreaching its means.
 The first question for Judith was what are the dangers for her of this uncharted territory that we are heading into?
 ‘What you need to remember is that we are at the beginning of a long process.
 The developments are very hard to predict, but at the moment, if a robot is successfully programmed to open a door, that is seen as an achievement.’

 So it seems that fictional doomsday comparisons are premature?